Last updated on April 5th, 2022 at 12:53 pm

 - Wild Planet 5 oz.
 Skipjack Tuna & 5 oz.
 Albacore Tuna

-- Bionaturae Canned tomatoes (they are labeled BPA free) (Thank you FB fan Annika for passing this along)
+- Bionaturae Canned tomatoes (they are labeled BPA-free)

 - Natural Value: All organic tomatoes, all tuna products, all cat food products